Law of India: Muslim law

-Polygamy and triple talaq is a subject of debate from long time.
+Polygamy is a subject of debate from long time.
 It has been abolished in many Islamic countries, but still holds its legal validity in the secular country of India.
 Supreme court asked the central government for its views, to which it replied that polygamy should be done away with.

 Christian Law

 For Christians, a distinct branch of law known as Christian Law, mostly based on specific statutes, applies.

 Christian law of Succession and Divorce in India have undergone changes in recent years.
 The Indian Divorce (Amendment) Act of 2001 has brought in considerable changes in the grounds available for divorce.
 By now Christian law in India has emerged as a separate branch of law.
 It covers the entire spectrum of family law so far as it concerns Christians in India.
 Christian law, to a great extent is based on English law but there are laws that originated on the strength of customary practices and precedents.

 Christian family law has now distinct sub branches like laws on marriage, divorce, restitution, judicial separation, succession, adoption, guardianship, maintenance, custody of minor children and relevance of canon law and all that regulates familial relationship.